 - maximize your flexibility and core strength

-Medications may be used for short periods to control pain, ease muscle spasms, and help regain a normal sleep pattern (if you are having trouble sleeping).
-Short periods of bed rest may help with acute painful episodes.
+Doctors will use medications for short periods to control pain and ease muscle spasms.
+Medicine will also help regain a normal sleep pattern (if you are having trouble sleeping).
+Short periods of bed rest may help with acute pain.

-If conservative treatment is not enough to stabilize the spine and relieve the pain and swelling, surgery may be necessary.
+Doctors may suggest surgery If the usual treatments do not stabilize the spine and relieve the pain and swelling.

 Surgery for Spondylolisthesis

 Surgery may be considered for the treatment of spondylolisthesis if conservative measures do not work.
 For instance, if physical therapy, pain medication, and activity modification do not effectively relieve the pain.
 The specific surgical procedure used to correct this condition depends on various factors.
 Those factors include the severity of the slippage, the location of the spondylolisthesis in the spine, and the overall health of the patient.